borgmaan/xenophobia/README.md

 ## Case Study Notebook
 Below is an example of how I morphed my project notebook into a fully parsable time tracking analysis log.

+### Data Description
+Xenograft growth data files can be found in the ./data/ directory.
+Each treatment X Model group has it's own file -- giving 30 data files in total.
+I ripped these out of a multi-sheet Excel file that was output from GraphPad :/

 ### Analysis approach
 * All analyses were performed using the methods described in [Laajala et. al.](http://clincancerres.aacrjournals.org/content/early/2012/07/19/1078-0432.CCR-11-3215.full.pdf).